Cooling of quark stars from perturbative QCD: Summary and outlook

 It is well established that color superconductivity can modify both the neutrino emissivity and the heat capacity of quark matter \cite{Shovkovy:2002gx, Blaschke:2005dc, Noda:2011ag, Schmitt:2017efp}.
 A natural extension of the present study would therefore be to investigate the cooling of quark stars in different color-superconducting phases, while consistently incorporating the uncertainties from the pQCD equation of state.
-Another relevant direction is to refine the microphysical inputs by implementing up-to-date calculations of neutrino emissivity in quark matter \cite{Suleiman:2023bdf, Sedrakian:2024uma, Alford:2024xfb}.
+Previous studies have shown that the presence of a color–flavor locked (CFL) phase \cite{Zapata_2022} can significantly modify the early thermal evolution of strange quark stars with a nuclear BPS crust.
+The strong suppression of neutrino emission in this superconducting phase can alter the predicted cooling curves, particularly at early ages, and may therefore influence how theoretical cooling bands compare with the available data.

+Another important aspect concerns the role of magnetic fields.
+Although we compare our results with observations of high-B pulsars, magnetic-field effects are not explicitly included in our cooling calculations.
+Significant progress has been made in this area, such as the study by \cite{Shovkovy:2026aci}, which investigates magnetic field effects on the neutrino emission of ungapped quark matter, and the work by \cite{Negreiros:2025xpe}, which analyzes the axisymmetric cooling of neutron stars.

+Regarding neutrino emissivity, although the presence of a strong magnetic field opens the channel for neutrino-antineutrino synchrotron emission, its rate remains several orders of magnitude smaller than that of the direct Urca process.
+For this dominant process, it has been shown that, on average, the energy emission rate decreases with increasing field strength, being suppressed by about $20\%$, even for magnetic fields as strong as $10^{17}$ Gauss.
+As a result, the authors do not expect this to cause a substantial difference in the overall cooling behavior.
+An interesting exception to this general trend arises in the extreme lowest Landau level (LLL) regime, where the emission rate can actually be significantly enhanced.
+Furthermore, it is worth noting that the complex interplay between color-superconducting phases and strong magnetic fields remains far from fully understood.